fredfort/angular_bootstrap/README.md

 # angular_bootstrap

-* Good start for all your angular project
+* Good start for all your angular projects
-* Technologies used: Yeoman, Grunt, bower, angularjs, bootstrap for css.
+* Technologies used: Yeoman, Grunt, Bower, Bngularjs, Bootstrap sass.

 Objective
 -------

-Build a generic start for every angular project
+Build a generic start for every angular project.

+Help you to build a optimized and scalable project, ready for tests and deployable on different environment you can configure.

+You want to use SVG images?

+Just drop your svg images in the images/svg folders and you can use them via a sprite file using the css class 'svg-icon-%your_file_name%'.

 Done